- What prompted the change to Princeton’s LMS?

 - When will the transition to Canvas happen?

-The transition will take place gradually over five semesters, starting in the Spring of 2020 and ending in the Spring of 2022.
+The transition will take place gradually over four semesters, starting in the Spring of 2020 and ending in the Fall of 2021.

 - During the Spring of 2020, only a small group of “early adopters” will use Canvas.
 This pilot group will help us refine our communications, training, and support process in preparation for the full rollout.

 - Starting in the Fall of 2020, about one-quarter of faculty will be moved to Canvas each semester.
 Over the following 3 semesters, the remaining faculty will be moved over.
-The transition will wrap up in the Spring of 2022.
+The transition will wrap up by the Fall of 2021.

 The following spreadsheet provides an overview of the transition plan (only viewable for Princeton users).